A potential outcomes approach to selection bias: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Miguel Hern\'{a}n for helpful comments on an early version of this manuscript.
-This work was supported by National Institute of Allergy and Infectious Diseases (NIAID) grants R01 AI116770 and by National Institute of General Medical Sciences (NIGMS) grant U54 GM111274.
+I would like to thank Miguel Hern\'{a}n, Forrest Crawford, Sander Greenland, and Patrick Schnell for their useful comments.
+This work was supported by National Institute of Allergy and Infectious Diseases (NIAID) grants R01 AI116770 and U01 AI169375 and National Institute of General Medical Sciences (NIGMS) grant U54 GM111274.
 The content is solely the responsibility of the author and does not represent the official views or policies of NIAID, NIGMS, or the National Institutes of Health.